koenrane/KR-new-site/content/the-catastrophic-convergence-conjecture.md

 How useful is our definition of "catastrophe" with respect to humans?
 After all, literally anything could be a catastrophe for _some_ utility function.[^5]

-Tying one's shoes is absolutely catastrophic for an agent which only finds value in universes in which shoes have _never ever ever_ been tied.
+Tying one's shoes is absolutely catastrophic for an agent which only finds value in universes in which shoes have _never, ever, ever_ been tied.
 [Maybe all possible value in the universe is destroyed if we lose at Go to an AI even once](https://www.lesswrong.com/posts/c2oM7qytRByv6ZFtz/impact-measure-desiderata#zLnkb5xM4E9ATzCFg).
 But this seems rather silly.

 [Human values are complicated and fragile](https://www.lesswrong.com/posts/GNnHHmm8EzePmKzPk/value-is-fragile):